tenasi/labcert/README.md

 TBD

 # Planned Features
-The following features are planned for the first stable release:
+The following table contains a list of features currently planned for the first stable release (1.0.0).
+The second table contains features that MAY be added in future 1.X.0 releases.
+After the first stable release, all minor releases (1.0.X) will only include bug fixes and minor improvements, while major releases (1.X.0) will include new features.

 ## Version 1.0.0